-An ancient manuscript that has been recently revealed indicates that in 262 BC there was another battle at Thermopylae that essentially saved Greece from the Goths.
+An ancient manuscript that has been recently revealed indicates that in 262 AD there was another battle at Thermopylae that essentially saved Greece from the Goths.

 In 2007, Jana Grusková, PhD, of Masaryk University, discovered a manuscript fragment containing a piece of lost ancient Greek history.

-The fragments date to the 13th century and went unnoticed for centuries because the pages were palimpsests , or manuscripts where the original writing was washed or scraped away in order to write something new on the same page.
+The fragments, which date back to the 13th century, went unnoticed for centuries because the pages were palimpsests, or manuscripts where the original writing was washed or scraped away in order to write something new on the same page.

-Technology now enables historians to read the fragments that pertain to a third century text, which describes a battle at the Thermopylae mountain pass, place of the famous battle where Leonidas and his brave 300 forces fought against the almighty Persian army.
+Technology now enables historians to read the fragments that pertain to a third century AD text which describes a battle at the Thermopylae mountain pass, the place of the famous battle where Leonidas and his brave 300 forces fought against the almighty Persian army.

 Battle occurred during period of Germanic invasions of Roman territory

-The fragments are from a time period where there are few trustworthy historical sources—the decades following the beginning of the Germanic invasions of Roman territory in 238 BC.
+The fragments are from a time period where there are few trustworthy historical sources—the decades following the beginning of the Germanic invasions of Roman territory in 238 AD.